overthink/overthink.github.io/_posts/2016-08-06-typescript-pixi-webpack.markdown

 check out index.html in the browser.
 You should have a little pixi.js rabbit rotating on a blue background.

+## Code

+All the code described here is available at <https://github.com/overthink/pixitest>

 ## <a name="q"></a>Open question

 Why don't we `npm install --save-dev typescript@beta`?
 We have to do it for